larsks/esi-sandbox/README.md

 If you have a large `/` filesystem you will be fine.
 Alternately, you could mount additional space on `/var/lib` and on `/srv`.

-### Users
+### Configure ssh access

-Create a `stack` user on the target host with `sudo` privileges:

-    # useradd -c 'Stack User' stack
-    # cat > /etc/sudoers.d/stack <<EOF
-    stack   ALL=(ALL)       NOPASSWD:ALL
-    EOF
-    # chmod 440 /etc/sudoers.d/stack

-Ensure that you provision public ssh keys for the `stack` user.

-## Run the predeploy playbook
+Ensure that you can `ssh` into the `root` account on your server using ssh key authentication.

+## Prepare an Ansible inventory

 Create an ansible inventory file in `hosts.yml` with your target system in the `controller` group.
 Assuming that the target system was at `192.168.122.54` , your inventory would look like:

     ---
     all:
      children:
        controller:
          hosts:
            192.168.122.54:
              ansible_user: stack

+### Run the host playbook

+Run the host playbook:

+    ansible-playbook playbook-host.yml

+This will:

+- create a `stack` user on the target host with `sudo` privileges
+- install public keys from a local file named `authorized_keys`
+- install tripleo repositories
+- install python-tripleoclient and dependencies

+## Run the predeploy playbook

 Run the predeploy playbook: